Geography crossword puzzle. Geography crossword Difficult questions about Africa

 What did the ancient Greeks call the Strait of Gibraltar?
 (Pillars of Hercules)

-Which people of the Sahara are called the "blue ghosts"?
+Which people of the Sahara are called "blue ghosts"?
 (Tuareg)

-What is the "Sahel"?
+What is Sahel?
 (Territory south of the Sahara, 400 km wide.
 Transition zone between desert and savannah)

-On which bank of the Nile is the "city of the dead" - the Valley of the Kings? ((On the western or left)
+On which bank of the Nile is the “city of the dead” - the Valley of the Kings? ((On the west or left)

-What word did Dr. Aibolit repeat on the way to Africa?
+What word did Doctor Aibolit repeat on the way to Africa?
 (Limpopo, Limpopo, Limpopo)

-The desert that David Livingstone was the first European to cross?
+The desert that David Livingston was the first European to cross?
 (Kalahari)

-What animal is called the enemy of baobabs? (an elephant that breaks the bark of a tree)
+What animal is called the enemy of baobabs? (an elephant that tears the bark of a tree)

-What is the approximate length of Africa from west to east along the equator?
+What is the approximate extent of Africa from west to east along the equator?
 (3800km.)

-Which of the travelers established that Lake Chad is drainless?
+Which traveler discovered that Lake Chad is drainless?
 (Henry Barth - German traveler)

-What minerals originate in the cover of the ancient platform? (sedimentary)
+What kind of minerals are found in the cover of the ancient platform? (sedimentary)

 QUIZ on Tropical Africa.